 256Kbps unlimited hotspot for someone on the road is top notch for the price, even if the coverage area isn't.

-very good (or was a few years ago anyway when I had Sprint postpaid) .
+Sprint coverage is close to the worst outside of larger cities throughout most of the US (especially the western half) but the customer service is very good (or was a few years ago anyway when I had Sprint postpaid) .
 I intend to mostly stick close to major cities when traveling so I should be fine.

 I have a lifeline AT&T SIM Tracfone talk/text only phone with 250/mins a month.
 For times I need to call outside of Sprint areas, I will have it.
 With Google's SMS search, I can use it to find services nearby if I get desperate through it since it lacks a browser and any sort of data services.
 WIFI is so common now, even in small towns you can usually find it at a McDonald's or public library.